mttwdevelops/Python-Practice/readme.md

 @mttwdevelops

 ## June 20, 2020
-Today's focus was on pushing through the Python Developer course's basics sections, which was about 7 hours of videos and readings.
-I also wrapped up section 2, which was the continuation to the introduction, so in total I have sections 1 - 5 (of a total of 25) done today.
+Today's focus was on pushing through the Python Developer course's first basics section, which was about 4 hours of videos and readings.
+I also wrapped up section 2, which was the continuation to the introduction, so in total I have sections 1 - 3 and 5 (of a total of 25) done today.

+Here's a review of what I covered today:
+1. Coding basics (variables, data types, expressions vs statements)
+    - Data types include:
+        - Lists (lots of different methods that can be applied)
+        - Matrices (examples are lists within lists and their indexes)
+        - Dictionaries (keys are immtable but have a wide range of different values they can take)
+        - Tuples (more efficient lists that are immutable)
+        - Sets (lists that tend to have only unique entries)
+2. Logic and conditionals (the beginning of section 4, which covers more advanced basics)

-I also applied to 5 more jobs today, all of which I feel confidently qualified for.
+I also applied to 6 more jobs today, all of which I am confidently qualified for.
 Hopefully I can hear back from them.

 ## June 17, 2022
 I'm having trouble determining what projects to complete or even their scope so to minimize that difficulty I enrolled in some python classes along with a project course to help.
 I know I do well in an "official" learning environment (or when I feel like I'm in a classroom), so I can manage working in those classes.
 I've also gone ahead and gotten SQL and Tableau courses too, which I may add to the repository.
 Here's the current general learning plan: